hyperspacedev/hyperspace-classic/README.md

 # Hyperspace

-A fluffy client for Mastodon

 ![Hyperspace screenshot](screenshot.png)

 Hyperspace is a client for Mastodon and the fediverse written in ReactJS.
 It aims to provide a clean, simple, and fun interface for interacting with Mastodon instances.
+Currently, Hyperspace works on the web as a static site, desktop via Electron, and on mobile devices as a progressive web app*.

+> Note: *Progressive web app support is currently experimental.
+Not all features may render or work correctly.

 ## Building from source